noahgrant/resourcerer/README.md

 * Does `resourcerer` support SSR?

     There is no official documentation for its use in server-side rendering at this point.
-However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `resourcerer` can work nicely with an SSR setup that:
+However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-resourcerer), it is likely that `resourcerer` can work nicely with an SSR setup that:

     1. passes instantiated models directly through the app before calling `renderToString`
     2. provides those models within a top-level `<script>` element that adds them directly to the [ModelCache](#caching-resources-with-modelcache).

-* ...can this be used as a React Hook?

-    Yes!
-See the [useResources](#useresources-beta) section for how to use it and for critical differences between the HOC.
-Note that `useResources` is currently in beta.

 * Does it support async rendering?

+    Short answer: For the `useResources` hook: yes!
+For the `withResources` HOC, no.

+    Long answer:

     The `withResources` HOC still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
 There are a couple of benefits to doing it this way instead of in `componentDidUpdate`:
     1. It avoids an extra render caused by setting state after an update has happened.
     2. It allows us to read our models directly from the ModelCache and not set them as any sort of de-normalized state.